sshhane/distibuted-systems/README.md

 I created a simple database to test the RMI and REST applications

 ### RESTful Web Service
 The service is run on an Apache Tomcat server, it has Create, Read, Update and Delete functionality.
+I used postman to test these functions.